 Crystal Staley, director of communications for Gov. Andy Beshear (D), told the paper that state lawyers would file a motion in Franklin Circuit Court to claim $100 million in bonds that Stars Interactive posted as part of the appeals process.

 A court hearing could take place next month, the Herald-Leader reported.

 In December, the state estimated it would receive about $1.3 billion in damages.
-That’s based initially on the $290.2 million players lost when PokerStars took a rake from hands played.
+That’s based initially on the $290.2 million players lost in hands that PokerStars took a rake.
 The state assumed the losses were more substantial, but could only prove that amount.

 That amount grows to $870.6 million based on the triple damages statute of the Loss Recovery Act.
 Accruing interest then puts it past the $1 billion mark.